-Investments of the District are reported at fair value.
-The Wyoming State Treasurer Asset Reserve (WYO-STAR) operates in accordance with applicable laws and regulations.
-The WYO-STAR investment portfolio administers the short-term cash deposits made by local entities.
-The investments are administered to provide liquid cash reserves, placing the majority portion in a cash portfolio and the rest in an extended cash portfolio.
+Investments of the District are reported at fair value or at cost, as applicable.
+The Wyoming State Treasurer Asset Reserve (WYO-STAR) and Wyoming Government Investment Fund (WGIF) operate in accordance with applicable laws and regulations.
+The WYO-STAR and WGIF investment portfolios administer the short-term cash deposits made by local entities.
+The investments are administered to provide liquid cash reserves, placing the majority portion in cash portfolio and the rest in an extended cash portfolio.
 Specified State of Wyoming elected officials are responsible for regulatory oversight of WYO-STAR.
+The weighted average maturity of WYO-STAR is 216 days, but the weighted average maturity of this fund for the District is 1 day at June 30, 2018.
+WGIF is sponsored by the Wyoming Association of Municipalities and the Wyoming School Board Association and is governed by a board elected by the depositors.
+The weighted average maturity of WGIF liquid asset series is 31 days, but the weighted average maturity of this fund for the District is 1 day at June 30, 2018.